arcana-lab/memoir/README.md

 The compiler depends on z3.

 ## Building
-To build our noelle instance and the MemOIR passes:
+To build our noelle instance and the MEMOIR passes:
 `make`

 To build the unit tests: